 Artist supply stores and Amazon.com are your best bet.

 13. Should all the photos be in color?

-No. It is ok if all of your shots are in color.
+No. It is okay if all of your shots are in color.
 There is no rule here.
-It is ok if you have one or two black and white photos in your portfolio to help ad an additional dimension to your book.
+It is okay if you have one or two black-and-white photos in your portfolio to help add an additional dimension to your book.